ULL-ESIT-GRADOII-TFG/ghedsh/README.md

 ``gem install ghdesh``

-To run the app you need to call the binary file "ghesh" in your command line after install it.
+To run the app you need to call the binary file "ghedsh" in your command line after install it.

+###ghedsh executable options

+'-t' or '--token token'.
+Provides a github access token by argument.

+'-u', '--user user'.
+Change your user from your users list

+'-v', '--version'.
+Show the current version of GHEDSH

+'-h', '--help'.
+Displays Help

+This program creates a directory called *.ghedsh* in your home with all configuration files that it needs.

 ##Basic usage
 Logged in our app you start set in your personal profile.
 There you can list your repositories, create repositories, see your organizations and other options that you can see using the command *help* in your command line.
 You can go inside of a specific organization with the command *cd* and start to managing itself.
 Its possible to create task for the members your organization, create teamworks and many options that you can see again with *help*.
 You can move and go back in the tree directory as it is possible in the github structure.